ddiv739/docscan-gui/README.md

 Requires OpenCV-Python, Pillow, PySimpleGUI, Numpy

 A perspective mapping tool used to visualise how inverse perspective mapping takes place through a realtime output corresponding to input movement.
-Could also be used as a quick 'CamScan' type tool as required - output images are returned at full resolution unliked scaled UI output however it has not been tested robustly so better off as a demo application.
+Could also be used as a quick 'CamScan' type tool as required - output images are returned at full resolution unlike the scaled UI output however it has not been tested robustly so better off as a demo application.